Quantum Computing Hadron Fragmentation Functions in Light-Front Chromodynamics: Simulating fragmentation functions

 Therefore, a criterion is needed to stop the evolution and extract $D_j^h$ at the corresponding light-front time.
 We adopt a condition based on the probability spreading among the many degrees of freedom (as many quarks and gluons as are compatible with the given energy), increasing the Shannon entropy, $S$, over all the modes active in the computer memory (distinct from the entropy of the fragmentation function or related objects~\cite{Benito-Calvino:2022kqa,Bloss:2025ywh}).

 A small system under unitary evolution cycles back, as in the upper panel of Figure~\ref{fig:Entropy}.
 With enough parton emission, however, $S$ increases until the computer memory is saturated and no further significant evolution occurs (maximum entropy): then we can consider that the limit $x^+\!\to\! \infty$ has been reached for any practical purpose, and accordingly stop the evolution to extract $D_j^h(z)$.
 For the time being, (lower plot of Figure~\ref{fig:Entropy}) we are content with finding a plateau of $S$ before the uncertainties due to Fock-space truncation become important.
+Obviously, the use of entropy is a poor man’s device to track whether the available number of particles in the memory has been saturated.
+Ideally, one would run with a variable number of particles and wait until $D(z)$ appears to be evolution-time independent (and check the entropy too).
+But for the time being, we do not believe that much more can be done until actual quantum computers become practical, because classical simulators are memory-limited to undertake this physics.

 We exemplify the procedure with the $J/\psi$, an ``easy'' quarkonium meson for which the quark-model representation with a spin-1 color-singlet quark-antiquark pair with respective momentum fractions $x<z$ and $z-x$,